ryssbowh/craft-themes/DEVELOPERS.md

 ## Scss compiling

-:warning: All scss features are considered unstable until the underlying compiler has a stable release.

 Your themes can, if you need to, compile scss files into css.
 The compiler itself has its own [package](https://github.com/ryssbowh/scss-php-compiler), please refer to it for documentation.

-Each of your theme can override its `getScssCompiler(): Compiler` method which must return an instance of `Ryssbowh\ScssPhp\Compiler`, that's where you'd define your compiler plugins, aliases, import paths etc.
+:warning: All scss features are considered unstable until the underlying compiler has a stable release.
+It's likely future versions of this package will see breaking changes regarding scss compiling.

 The default compiler defines the following :
 - minified css on production
 - sourcemaps disabled on production